tyll/tinyos-2.x-contrib/tunit/support/sdk/tunit/src/com/rincon/tunit/parsers/suiteproperties/README.txt

   - start : runs the given command line argument before the test begins.
 Blocks.
   - run : runs the given command line argument during the test.
 This gets destroyed when the test completes if not before.
 Does not block.
-  - finish : runs the given command line argument after the test ends.
+  - stop : runs the given command line argument after the test ends.
 Blocks.
   You must run TUnit with the -enablecmd option to allow command line arguments to execute.

 EXAMPLES
 -------------------------------------------------------